KeshiaRose/Date-Updater-React/README.md

+>**This version of the extension is for testing.
+Please go to the [Extension Gallery](https://extensiongallery.tableau.com/products/28) for the latest official version.**

 # Date Updater
 No longer will you need to employ crazy hacks or manually update your date parameters.
 This extension allows you to refresh any date parameter to today's date whenever a workbook is opened.